-April 25: San Francisco, CA: The Color of Life book reading & conversation with Sally Steele & Kevin Cooke (Saint Frank Coffee), 7 pm
+April 25: San Francisco, CA: conversational book event moderated by Roy Guaranton, with Sally Steele, Kevin Cooke (Saint Frank Coffee), 7 pm

-June 9: San Francisco, CA: guest speaker & after service conversation with Peter Choi (City Church San Francisco), 10 am
+June 9: San Francisco, CA: guest speaker & post-service conversation (City Church San Francisco), 10 am

 Need a speaker for your next event?